 - They are designed with the user in mind – Look how simple the designs are.
 With just the click of a few buttons and you’ll be presented with the results.
 And speaking of ease, you’ll notice in each case how prominent the social media buttons are.
 Why’s that?
 Because it’s gold when people share things with their family/friends/work colleagues, and then they share and the whole thing gathers momentum.
 Social shares = free advertising.

 - They are relevant – You might think anything can be made relevant but that’s just not the case.
 The Online Mortgage Advisor piece emerged just as a number of national UK housing market reports were released and Co-op’s Park Smart map was created on the back of the company finding a 20% year on year increase in car thefts across the UK.
-What’s NOT relevant is a map which show you where you need to move if you want to survive a nuclear attack!
+What’s NOT relevant is a map that show you where you need to move if you want to survive a nuclear attack!
 While this campaign gained coverage and links it wasn’t necessarily for the right reason – see this BBC article.

 - They create talking points – Let’s not kid ourselves, everyone loves a good moan about house prices and everyone loves to talk about their neighbourhood – and their pets!
 So if you find our that your street has the highest/lowest crime rate in your area then of course you’re going to tell someone about it.
 These campaigns were all built on provoking some sort of emotion – happy, sad, fear, relief, outrage/shock etc. and they do it well.